 If you are under the age of 16 you must have permission to enter from your parent or guardian.
 By submitting an entry for the competition, your parent/carer/guardian is deemed to have given such consent and to agree to the use of the entry as described in these terms and conditions.

-The competition opens on Tuesday 18th April 2017 and the closing date for submissions is midnight Sunday 29th October 2017.
+The competition opens on Saturday 17th March 2018 and the closing date for submissions is midday Monday 29th October 2018.
 All submissions received after this time will not be eligible.
 Please note that sending is not proof of receipt.

 The Organisers cannot be held responsible for emails that do not arrive due to the entrant’s email security settings or restrictions placed by their Internet service provider.